 But, I wasn’t ready for college, not yet mature enough to appreciate where I was and what it had to offer.
 While in college, I and a friend started a little gun shop business.
 I would open the shop after I had finished my classes in the afternoon.
-That adventure let me to having adventurous conversations with police officers who were my customers and the next thing you know, I was wearing a blue uniform and carrying a gun for a living.
+That adventure led me to having adventurous conversations with police officers who were my customers and the next thing you know, I was wearing a blue uniform and carrying a gun for a living.
+Talking about diving in head first into a field of psychology…!

 A few short years later, I was married and moving to a small town West of Nashville and wearing a similar brown uniform.
 I went from policing in a city of 80k to a rural county sheriff’s office with a total county population of about 25k.
 After a couple years, Governor Ned Ray McWherter initiated an innovative new program called the Governors Drug & Violent Crimes Task Force.
 I was immediately hooked, was hired as one of it’s first undercover field agents, and began my new career in Drug Enforcement.